samber/lo/README.md

 - [lo.DispatchingStrategyWeightedRandom](./channel.go): Distributes messages in a weighted manner.
 - [lo.DispatchingStrategyFirst](./channel.go): Distributes messages in the first non-full channel.
 - [lo.DispatchingStrategyLeast](./channel.go): Distributes messages in the emptiest channel.
-- [lo.DispatchingStrategyMost](./channel.go): Distributes to the fulliest channel.
+- [lo.DispatchingStrategyMost](./channel.go): Distributes to the fullest channel.

 Some strategies bring fallback, in order to favor non-blocking behaviors.
 See implementations.